doars/staark/README.md

 # staark

-A easy to understand front-end library coming in at a whopping **two kilobytes** when compressed.
+A easy to understand front-end library coming in at less than two kilobytes when compressed.
 To get you up and running you only need to know three functions: `app`, `node`, and `view`.
 There are a few more but lets go over the basics first.

 With `app` you attach the application to the document.
 With `node` you create, well an abstract representation of a [node](https://developer.mozilla.org/docs/Web/API/Node) for the document.
 And you can use the `view` function to create a component with its own state and render function that controls the nodes it returns.